Common Causes for Bleeding Gums — and How to Treat Them

 10. Contact a Dentist

 If you are experiencing bleeding gums on a regular basis, you should contact a dentist right away.
 A professional can help identify the cause of your bleeding gums and recommend how to treat them.
-209 NYC Dental is here for your periodontal needs, keeping your teeth clean and your gums healthy in the process.
+209 NYC Dental is here for your periodontal needs.
+Our NYC board-certified periodontists provide a full scope of Periodontal treatments in NYC to keep your teeth clean and your gums healthy.

 Minimal, isolated gum bleeding is normal for many people.
 Using a firm-bristled toothbrush, brushing too hard or changing your flossing routine can cause your gums to bleed when you clean them.
 Sometimes, bleeding gums are a sign of a serious underlying issue.
 If your gums bleed every day or for an extended period, you should seek professional help immediately.